piratebayproxy/UnblockedPiratebayClean/README.md

 This is a clean version of the popular 'unblockedpiratebay' php script

-Simply uploaded it to your web hosting account to use
+Simply upload it to your web hosting account to use

 Your web host will need to support PHP